SyafiqTermizi2010/What-Even/README.md

 <h3 align="center">What Even?</h3>

   <p align="center">
     What even?
-Or is it odd?
+Its odd ain't it?
     <br />
     <br />
     <a href="https://github.com/SyafiqTermizi2010/What-Event-/issues">Report Bug</a>